 How To Prevent the Brain Infection

-There is no rapid test for the identification of this organism in water.
-Accordingly, the CDC said that the solitary sure approach to prevent these diseases is not to swim in warm freshwater.
-If you swim in warm freshwater, attempt to try not to have water go up to your nose by holding your nose shut, using nose clips, or keeping your head above water, it said.
+Accordingly, the CDC said the sole sure approach to preventing these diseases is not swimming in warm freshwater.
+If you swim in warm freshwater, try not to let water reach your nose by holding your nose shut, using nose clips, or keeping your head above water.

 ← Older Post Newer Post →